You Quiz on the Block: 2022

-On January 28, it was reported that Jo Se-ho had been diagnosed with COVID-19.
+On January 28, it was reported that Cho Sae-ho had been diagnosed with COVID-19.
 On February 4, it was confirmed that Jo would return to normal. having recovered from COVID-19 infection.
 However, he did not participate in episode 142 (February 16), with Lee Malnyeon temporarily taking his place and airing on 9:45 PM, about 1 hour later than usual.

 March 9 was the day of the 2022 South Korean presidential election, and a special episode called "Choice that Changed Your Life" was aired in the place of a normal episode.

 Episode 150 (April 20) garnered controversy and criticism of political bias for featuring Yoon Suk-yeol, the president-elect of South Korea at the time, and the video clip of his appearance in the show ended up not being uploaded to tvN's on-demand video service unlike other guests.

 June 1 is the day of the 2022 South Korean local elections, and no new episode aired that day.

 On July 12, it was confirmed that the show will go on a break after the episode on July 20, and the show resumed airing from October 5.

 Due to mourning the deaths of the Itaewon disaster, there was no broadcast on November 2, the show resumed airing on November 9.